Home Of The Schulze Entrepreneurship Challenge

 This “elevator pitch” takes less than a minute but if effective creates interest and curiosity.
 Unlike a TV advertisement, a pitch allows people to ask questions afterwards.
 The goal of the pitch is to ensure that discussion takes place so the idea can move forward.
 Visit Wetherbe’s post for more info, and look at EIX’s Frequently Asked Questions page for other posts that are very useful for new and aspiring entrepreneurs.

-693 597 e-Fest | Undergraduate Entreprenuership Competition
+693 597 e-Fest | Undergraduate Entrepreneurship Competition

 Type your search here